Pforzheim: Population

 The table below shows the number of inhabitants for the past 500 years.
 Until 1789 the numbers represent estimates, after that they represent census results or official recordings by the Statistics Offices or the city administration.

 The population growth diagram show that the largest growth rates were recorded between about 1830 and 1925, which was the period following the political reorganisation of Europe agreed upon at the Vienna Congress of 1815 after the violent period that was so much dominated by Napoleon Bonaparte of France.
 This high population growth period coincided with the period of intensive industrialisation of Germany.
 Population growth weakened due to the effects of World War I and World War II.
 The population declined sharply due to the destruction on 23 February 1945, and increased sharply in the post-World War II era due to high economic growth levels in West-Germany and the rapid rebuilding efforts in Pforzheim.
 Earlier setbacks were recorded during the Thirty Years' War period in the 17th century.

 Immigration

+Pforzheim has the largest percent of foreign nationals in Baden-Württemberg (31.2% as of November 2023).
+60.4% of the population has a migration background (as of 2024), which is the second highest percentage in Germany.
+The largest groups of foreigners, in that order, are from Romania, Turkey, Italy, Iraq, Croatia, Ukraine, Hungary, Syria, Poland, and Bulgaria (as of 2023).

 The table below lists the largest immigrant groups of Pforzheim as of 31 December 2018.